70 Wedding Traditions & Their Meanings in the UK & Rest of the World

 Some are funny, some are pretty gruesome, but all of them have their roots in wishing good fortune, fidelity and fertility to the newlyweds.
 Here's our pick of some of the sweetest and wildest wedding traditions around the world.

-To Good Luck and Long Lives
+Wedding Traditions About Good Luck & Long Lives

 1. In Greece, brides should hide a sugar cube in their glove to ensure a sweet life and place a gold coin in their shoe for prosperous finances.
 The groom gets a less sticky end of the deal with a piece of iron in his pocket to ward off evil spirits.
-It's also considered good luck to have an odd number of guests at a Greek wedding
+It's also considered good luck to have an odd number of guests at a Greek wedding.

 2. We'd never heard of this one before, and it definitely sounds like something a mum made up the spot.
 Apparently if you find a spider lurking in your wedding dress, it's good luck.
 We'll hold our breath on this English tradition.